Ideological diversionism: Political censorship

-Ideological diversionism was a cultural logic that led way for orthodox Marxist to foster a notions of ideological purity and normalization in Marxist culture.
-Hence, a great part of Western Marxism, from Jean-Paul Sartre's humanist existentialism and the Frankfurt School, to Antonio Gramsci and the debates of structuralism and post-structuralism in France, were banned from intellectual and academic circles within and out the University of Havana [10].
+Ideological diversionism was a cultural logic that led the way for orthodox Marxists to foster notions of ideological purity and normalization in Marxist culture.
+Hence, a great part of Western Marxism, from Jean-Paul Sartre's humanist existentialism and the Frankfurt School, to Antonio Gramsci and the debates of structuralism and post-structuralism in France, were banned from intellectual and academic circles both within and outside of the University of Havana.
 In the need to suppress "cultural" horizons of Marxist thinking, in favor of a "scientific mode" of dialectical materialism, ideological diversionism was by itself a cultural invention to suspend all possible cultural articulation of Marxism as such.
-In the Cuba of the 1970s, as one could see from journals such as Educación or Cuba Socialista, Marxism was understood as a hard science that little or nothing had to do with everyday hybridity of cultural forms and habits [11].
+In the Cuba of the 1970s, as one could see from journals such as Educación or Cuba Socialista, Marxism was understood as a hard science that little or nothing had to do with everyday hybridity of cultural forms and habits.

 The sovietization of the political system of Cuba, starting in 1971 with the National Congress of Education and Culture and with the first Constitution of Communist Party in 1976, further catalyzed the closure of the many different and plural positions within socialism, Marxism, social democracy, and syndicalism during the first five years after the triumph of the Cuban Revolution.
-Ideological Diversionism was the operation by which power articulated a totalizing enframing of a national socialist culture.
+Ideological diversionism was the operation by which power articulated a totalizing enframing of a national socialist culture.

 Figure 2.
 "El intelectualizado" as a "ideological diversionist" subject.
-Revista Mella, 1964.El Intelectualizado.
+Revista Mella, 1964.
+El Intelectualizado.